SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-metrics.md

 # Collecting Kubernetes Metrics

-By default we are collecting certain list of metrics from the following services:
+By default, we collect selected metrics from the following Kubernetes components:

 - `Kube API Server` configured with `kube-prometheus-stack.kubeApiServer.serviceMonitor`
 - `Kubelet` configured with `kube-prometheus-stack.kubelet.serviceMonitor`